sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>binutils-gold</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The GOLD linker, a faster alternative to the BFD linker
+Short desc    : The GOLD linker, a faster alternative to the BFD linker
 URL          : https://sourceware.org/binutils
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : This package provides the GOLD linker, which can be used as an alternative to
+Descript     : This package provides the GOLD linker, which can be used as an alternative to
              : the default binutils linker (ld.bfd).
 The GOLD is generally faster than the
              : BFD linker, and it supports features such as Identical Code Folding and
              : Incremental linking.
 Unfortunately it is not as well maintained as the BFD